Should You Exercise While Fasting?

 Long-duration endurance sessions (over 90 minutes)

-Match your exercise intensity to your metabolic (fasted or fed) state.
+Match your exercise intensity to your 'metabolic state' (fasted or fed).
 Moderate intensity — where you're working but can still hold a conversation — tends to be the sweet spot.
+At this intensity, your body can effectively use fat for fuel without requiring large amounts of quick-burning carbohydrates.

 Practical Tips for Working Out While Fasted